-Table 32.
-Technologies worksheet Category Column Units Definition/Notes Index 67 integer Unique index assigned to each technology.
-Name text Name of the technology.
-Technology Description 67 text Description of the technology.
-General Technology Pathway 67 text The path within which the technology progresses.
-Dhaga in Can naraantaaa Percentage of the entire fleet to which the technology may Phase-in Cap percentage be applied.
-Phase-in Start Year model year Reference year for accumulating phase-in caps.
-Other ZEV Credits Amount of ZEV credits a vehicle will generate upon Other ZEV Cledits zevs application of the technology.
+Category Column Units Definition/Notes Index 87 integer Unique index assigned to each technology.
+Technology Name text Name of the technology.
+Definitions Technology Description 87 text Description of the technology.
+Technology Pathway 87 text The path within which the technology progresses.
+Phase-in Parameters Phase-in Cap percentage Percentage of the entire fleet to which the technology may be applied.
+Tatameters Phase-in Start Year modelyear Reference year for accumulating phase-in caps.
+ZEV Credits (2025 and Earlier) zevs Amount of ZEV credits a vehicle will generate upon application of the technology, applicable to the light-duty fleet up to and including MY-2025.
+ZEV Credit Parameters ZEV Credits (2026 and Later) zevs Amount of ZEV credits a vehicle will generate upon application of the technology, applicable to the light-duty fleet up starting in MY-2026.
+2b3 ZEV Credits zevs Amount of ZEV credits a vehicle will generate upon application of the technology, applicable to the HDPUV fleet in all model years.

-The technology assumptions inputs listed in Table 33 are specified for each technology and are replicated for each of the defined vehicle technology classes as individual worksheets.
+The technology assumptions listed in Table 33 are specified for each technology and are replicated for each of the defined vehicle technology classes as individual worksheets.